 - other information and documents relevant to the adequacy and effectiveness of the internal control system.

 In this respect, the Supervisory Board is supported by the Supervisory Board Audit Committee that is responsible, in particular, for the monitoring of the effectiveness of the internal control system on an ongoing basis.

-The objectives of the internal control system are as follows:
+The objectives of the internal control system are to ensure:

-- ensuring the efficiency and effectiveness of the Bank’s operations;
+- efficiency and effectiveness of the Bank’s operations;

 - reliability of the financial reporting;